 My primary responsibility is to hold the Chief Constable and the Force to account for delivering the policing aspects of this Police and Crime Plan and to ensure they are answerable to our communities.
-My own Office of the Police and Crime Commissioner IOPCCI will deliver other parts of this Plan.
+My own Office of the Police and Crime Commissioner [OPCC] will deliver other parts of this Plan.

 I was elected on a clear manifesto to build on the work of my two predecessors as Police and Crime Commissioner to create a modern, dynamic and effective police force and related services.
 That is what I intend to do.
-This plan shows how I am going to put into action the promises made on the election campaign trail.
+This plan shows how I am going to put into action the manifesto which was produced on the election campaign trail, and which has now been endorsed by the voting public of Leicester, Leicestershire and Rutland.